Programs and initiatives for Aboriginal secondary school students

 Aboriginal Program Assistance Scheme (APAS)

-The Aboriginal Program Assistance Scheme (APAS) provides funding to schools for the employment of tutors to work with identified Aboriginal students in literacy and numeracy.
+The Aboriginal Program Assistance Scheme (APAS) provides funding to schools to employ tutors to work with identified Aboriginal students in literacy and numeracy.

 The school will notify parents and caregivers of their child’s involvement in the APAS program, and get a signed consent form giving permission for their child to be involved in the program.